Ryan, Pitts lead Falcons past Jets 27-20 in London

+LONDON (AP) — Matt Ryan didn’t have his top two wide receivers in London.
+The Atlanta Falcons quarterback did have Kyle Pitts and Cordarrelle Patterson — and that was enough, especially with the New York Jets stumbling early again.

-LONDON (AP)Matt Ryan threw for 342 yards and two touchdowns, including the first NFL score for Kyle Pitts, and the Atlanta Falcons held on and closed out the New York Jets in a 27-20 victory Sunday in the NFL’s return to London.
+Ryan threw for 342 yards and two touchdowns, including the first NFL score for Pitts, and the Falcons held on and closed out the Jets in a 27-20 victory Sunday.

+The Falcons (2-3) built a 20-3 halftime lead with Ryan finding wide-open targets despite the absence of receivers Calvin Ridley and Russell Gage.
+He was “pleasantly surprised” by how much separation his receivers had.

+“It was an opportunity for a number of our wide receivers to step up and make plays,” Ryan said.
+“They had more playing time than they normally have.”

 Pitts, taken by Atlanta two spots after Wilson at No. 4 overall in the NFL draft in April, had his best game with nine receptions for 119 yards and his first NFL TD.